alecs297/discord-testflight-watcher/README.md

 ## Setup

-- make sure to have a relatively recent version of node installed (too busy to check for any exact one)
+- make sure to have a relatively recent version of node installed (too lazy / busy to check for the exact one)
-- install the dependencies via `npm init`
+- install the dependencies via `npm install`
 - Copy the `settings.json.example` to `settings.json` and modify it to your needs.
 The ID of the testflight program corresponds to the last part of the invite ( `https://testflight.apple.com/join/XXXXXXXX` ), the URL field corresponds to the webhook URL.

 ## Usage